 resultof a complex interaction of genes, behavior andenvironment.
 We actually have very little control over them.

 Hungry for more?
-Check out our library of research to support the non-diet approach.
+Check out our library of research to support the non-diet, weight-neutral parenting approach.